fluent-ffmpeg/node-fluent-ffmpeg/README.md

 Make sure your ffmpeg installation is up-to-date to prevent strange assertion errors because of missing codecs/bugfixes.
 ## Usage
 You find a lot of usage examples (including a real-time streaming example using [flowplayer](http://www.flowplayer.org) and [express](https://github.com/visionmedia/express)!) in the `examples` folder.
+## Basics
+fluent-ffmpeg is always initialized using the returned class of your initial (and only) require call.
+You have to supply an config object to the constructor containing at least the input source (either a ReadableStream or a filepath).

+    var ffmpeg = require('fluent-ffmpeg');

+    var proc = new ffmpeg({
+      // input source, required
+      source: '/path/to/your_movie.avi',
+      // timout of the spawned ffmpeg sub-processes in seconds (optional, defaults to 30)
+      timeout: 30,
+      // default priority for all ffmpeg sub-processes (optional, defaults to 0 which is no priorization)
+      priority: 0,
+      // set a custom [winston](https://github.com/flatiron/winston) logging instance (optional, default null which will cause fluent-ffmpeg to spawn a winston console logger)
+      logger: null,
+      // completely disable logging (optional, defaults to false)
+      nolog: false
+    });

 ### Auto-calculation of video dimensions
 Since ffmpeg does not support dynamic sizing of your movies, fluent-ffmpeg can do this job for you (using it's internal metadata-discovery).
 The following size formats are allowed to be passed to `withSize`: